87tana/Optimized-Spatial-Filter-Selection-in-Brain-Computer-Interfaces/README.md

 1. Define the region of interest (ROI) for each subject based on individual functional information.
 2. Simulate the cortical activity associated with hand motor execution to obtain EEG patterns at the scalp using forward modeling.
 3. Use the simulated pattern for each individual to select a CSP pattern.
-4. Examine the selected CSP patterns for meaningful relationships to anatomical variability.

 ### Define ROI based on fMRI data